 In the API project, we have a class called FakeDatabase, which contains two lists of our models.
 This will be the data retrieved and displayed.

-In the controller we have a couple of routes — one for retrieving user data and the other for bank data.
-Normally, when you retrieve separate pieces of data, you want to use separate routes, actions, procedures for them.
+In the controller, we have a couple of routes — one for retrieving user data and the other for bank data.
+Normally, when you retrieve separate pieces of data, you want to use separate routes, actions, and procedures for them.

 The client part basically contains all the default stuff, except for the new UserComponent.razor file.